The Kid Detective: Plot

 Abe confronts Principal Erwin at his home and reveals what he has learned.
 Erwin had become obsessed with Gracie and plotted to kidnap her.
 The theft of the school fundraiser money had been a test to see if Abe really was as good a detective as people thought, and when he failed to solve the case correctly, Erwin felt confident in carrying out his plan.
-Caroline is, in fact, the product of Erwin's rape of Gracie and had secretly been left at a church by Erwin after her birth.
-When he found a lewd picture of Melody in Patrick's locker, he mistook it for Caroline and killed Patrick in revenge for "ruining" her.
-With his crimes revealed, and confronted by the fact that he murdered Patrick over a mistake, Erwin kills himself in front of Abe.
+Caroline is, in fact, the daughter of Gracie and Erwin, having been conceived as a result of Erwin's rape of Gracie while he held Gracie captive; Erwin secretly left baby Caroline at a church after her birth.
+When Erwin found a lewd picture of Melody in Patrick's locker, he mistook it for Caroline and killed Patrick in revenge for "ruining" her.
+With his crimes revealed, and confronted by the fact that he murdered Patrick over a mistake, Erwin stabs himself to death in front of Abe.
 Abe subsequently discovers Gracie, still alive, locked in a shed in Erwin's yard.

-Abe is hailed as a hero for solving the case and rescuing Gracie, restoring his respect in town and greatly boosting his agency's business.
+Abe is hailed as a hero for solving the 20-year-old cold case and rescuing Gracie, restoring his respect in town, and greatly boosting his agency's business.
 However, he is haunted by the recent events, and when his parents come to check on him, he breaks down sobbing.